zippyandre/AdobeSignWorkflowActionsDocs/installation-in-site-collection.md

 ###How to populate the list:

-  - Find eSignConfig list in Site Contents of the site where "Adobe eSign Workflow Config List" feature was activateds
+  - Find eSignConfig list in Site Contents of the site where "Adobe eSign Workflow Config List" feature was activated.

   - Example of filled out item: